kalogs-c/kablogs/content/posts/super-polymorphism-ts-dynamic-import.md

 }
 ```

-Note that our first param is exactly our file name where we wrote the class, and not the class name
+Note that our first parameter is exactly our file name where we wrote the class and not the class name

 ## Tchau 👋

-That's it for today, feel free to add something and if I made something wrong or that can be improved please tell me and I will release a patch correcting and adding credits.
+That's it for today, feel free to add something and if I made something wrong or that can be improved please tell me please.

-And remember that all the source code of this mini project are avaible on [github](https://github.com/kalogs-c/super-polymorphism).
+And remember that all the source code of this mini project is available on [GitHub](https://github.com/kalogs-c/super-polymorphism).

 Tchau!!